-Firms that coach their salespeople effectively rack up 9% higher sales than the rest.
+Firms with sales leaders that coach their salespeople effectively rack up 9% higher sales than the rest.
 What’s more, the ones that are ineffective at coaching fall 6% below the average when it comes to achieving sales objectives.

 That’s a 15% gap.
 And it’s a huge issue for many businesses today.

 In fact, fewer than half (46%) of the firms we surveyed as part of our Sales Coaching Research study believe they are effective at coaching salespeople.
 Although 76% see coaching as important, the exact same number (76%) say that there is too little coaching happening.

 Clearly effective sales coaching yields results.
 We know it’s important.
 We just don’t do it.
 Why?

 - Lack of senior executive sponsorship: “Managers not held accountable for coaching” was one of the top obstacles to providing more coaching.
 The more attention senior leaders place on something, the more it gets done.
 If it’s not on senior leadership’s radar, chances are, it’s not getting done.

 - Sales managers’ perspectives: “Managers are too busy” (67%) and “Managers don’t know how to coach” (55%) were other top obstacles.
 But if managers say they’re “too busy,” that’s a symptom of something else.
 Either they don’t know how to coach or they’re not being held accountable.